5 Simple Tips to Prevent Employee Stress and Burnout - HRDQ

 Employees experience dissatisfaction in work in three primary ways.

 First, they may see that their role within the organization is meaningless.
-Employees whose jobs could get replaced with software, employees whose role feels like busywork, and so on.
+Employees whose jobs could be replaced with software, employees whose role feels like busywork, and so on.
 These employees need reinforcement and an explanation of how meaningful their work truly is to their team and to the company as a whole.

 Meaning in Work